wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    <a target="_blank" href="https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/">Microsoft's Translator service </a> can translate text between <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/language-support">more than 90 languages and dialects</a>, specified using  ISO 639-1 two-letter language codes and 3166-1 cultural codes such as "en-US" for US English, "en-GB" for British English, "fr-CA" for Canadian French, etc.

-Hands-on tool wihtou a compute instance:
+Hands-on tool without a compute instance:

 1. <a target="_blank" href="https://translator.microsoft.com/">translator.microsoft.com</a>